keptn-sandbox/keptn-jenkins-library/README.md

 keptn.keptnInit project:"yourproject", service:"yourservice", stage:"yourstage", shipyard:'shipyard.yaml'

-// Upload your SLIs, SLOs, Test Scripts ... to Keptn
+// Upload your Monitoring Configuration, SLIs and SLOs to Keptn
 // --------------------------------------------
 // If you want to fully automate the Keptn configuration you should upload your sli.yaml, slo.yaml and optionally files such as your tests
-// First parameter defines the file in your local Jenkins Workspace, the second one the location Keptn will use to store it in its own Git keptn.keptnAddResources('keptn/sli.yaml','dynatrace/sli.yaml') keptn.keptnAddResources('keptn/slo.yaml','slo.yaml') keptn.keptnAddResources('keptn/load.jmx','jmeter/load.jmx')
+// First parameter defines the file in your local Jenkins Workspace, the second one the location Keptn will use to store it in its own Git keptn.keptnAddResources('keptn/sli.yaml','dynatrace/sli.yaml') keptn.keptnAddResources('keptn/slo.yaml','slo.yaml') keptn.keptnAddResources('keptn/dynatrace.conf.yaml','dynatrace/dynatrace.conf.yaml')
+// OR in case you use prometheus:
+// keptn.keptnAddResources('keptn/sli.yaml','prometheus/sli.yaml')

+// Upload Test Scripts
+keptn.keptnAddResources('keptn/load.jmx','jmeter/load.jmx')

 // Configure monitoring for your keptn project (using dynatrace or prometheus) keptn.keptnConfigureMonitoring monitoring:"dynatrace"
+// OR in case you use prometheus:
 // keptn.keptnConfigureMonitoring monitoring:"prometheus"

 // Custom Labels